kuldeep059/Docker-Basics/README.md

-And with sam eyou can do desired Hosting
+And with same you can do desired Hosting